jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Backpage

-Republicans are making the middle-class great again.
-Filled with red-blooded patriots, the party is giving regular people better jobs and honest government.
-Don't be a socialist; fight with them!
+Conservatives are making the middle class great again.
+Followed by the world round, these red-blooded patriots are giving regular people better jobs and honest government.
+Don't be a socialist; join them and fight for liberty!

 No, wait.
-The Democrats are the ones fighting for America.
-They are saving us from climate change, racism, sexism, elitism, chauvinism while making sure everyone gets their fair share.
-Fight fascism, fight for progress!
+The Progressives are the good guys fighting for us all.
+Their ideology is the one saving us from climate change, racism, sexism, elitism, chauvinism while making sure everyone gets their fair share.
+Fight fascism; fight for progress!

-Our politics is filled with black and white messages like these because Left and Right ideologues keep spreading their biased stories throughout society.
-I'm sick of their toxicity.
+Our politics is filled with black-and-white messages like these because left-wing and right-wing ideologues keep spreading their single-minded stories throughout society.
+Many people are sick of their toxicity.

-So, I wrote a new philosophy called Techvolution - it's custom designed to calm our politics with Mixed Ideological Politics and supercharge our innovation and job market with Bumble-bee Economics.
+So, I wrote a new philosophy called Techvolution—it's custom-designed to calm our politics with Mixed-Ideological Politics and supercharge our innovation and job market with Bumblebee Economics.

 Let's get started.

 ## Quotes

-"Techvolution is just a ploy by the capitalist elite to undermine our vital progressive work.
-Why do we need wealth creation and distribution at the same time.
-We need bold, revolutionary action, not compromises with the oppressors.
-Let my grandkids worry about petty things like the rising cost of living."
+"I know oppression is wrong.
+I marched, voted, and protested for social justice.
+I'm also tired of always fighting.
+I want to find common ground.
+I want to help my grandkids who keep telling me the rising cost of living is their main problem."
 _A Ethically-minded American resident_

-"So called "Techvolution" is just more liberal elitism undermining real American values.
-I'll stick with proven conservatism and capitalism over this evolution nonsense any day.
-Let these lazy kids buy a house after they learn to get a secure job for life, with a pension; like I did."
+"American values were once celebrated around the world.
+But America is not the beacon on the hill she once was.
+We were fighting ourselves to death.
+Techvolution helped me understand embracing change means we can make the future one of liberty and individual empowerment again."
-_A True American_
+_A Proud American_

-"Global instability, resource wars, societal collapse?
-That's a 'you' problem, not a 'me' problem.
-I don't need widespread political compromise and steady economic development.
-I plan to ride out whatever problems other people face inside the comfort of my home."
+"Global instability, resource wars, societal infighting?
+I told myself these were a 'you' problem, not a 'me' problem.
+I planned to ride out whatever problems humanity suffered inside the comfort of my home.
+The truth is, I was just so turned off by politics.
+Techvolution showed me how to find compromise by working on economic development that generated and distributed wealth at the same time."
-_Has a government job_
+_A former non-voting American_

+"I need my employees to be engaged.
+I need to be inclusive.
+I need to be profitable.
+I need to be innovative.
+I felt like I was flying blind until Techvolution explained where we are in human evolution.
+Now I know how to direct my projects, communicate with the people, and make my goals happen."
+Regional Director, Acme Corp.

+"I love technology.
+Submitting a pull request on a repo makes me smile.
+But the open-source ecosystem was too often isolated, underfunded, and lacked direction.
+Techvolution gave us the plot we needed.
+Now we install a brick of the Internet Age with every PR we make."
+An Open-Source contributor

 "Gone are the days of feeling helpless in the face of social injustice, government overreach, and the rising cost of living.
 Techvolution equipped me with an evolutionary framework to navigate our technology-driven world."
 _An American who wants to pay their bills_

 ## Inner flap

-There's good reason our political landscape is dominated by extremist ideologues; they tell a great story.
+There's a good reason extremist ideologues dominate our political landscape: they tell a great story.

-Broadly speaking, Republicans are right-wing because they align with Conservatism and Capitalism, while the Democrats are left-wing because they embrace Progressivism and Socialism.
-All of these philosophies were created centuries ago by people desperate to industrialize their agraian societies because who wants to be poor, hungry, and cold.
-The race to mass-productionw as on, and the competitors tried different politics and economics to build the best roads, radio networks, factories, and other cool things.
-American politics tried things like Roosevelt's trustbusting monopolies to open up competition, and the other Roosevelt's fought against economic depressions by creating a social safety net.
+Broadly speaking in America today, Republicans are right-wing because they align with Conservatism and Capitalism, while the Democrats are left-wing because they embrace Progressivism and Socialism.
+All of these philosophies were created centuries ago by people desperate to industrialize their agrarian societies.
+Poor, hungry, and cold people raced to invent steam power, metallurgy, and machine tools to mass-produce roads, radios, factories, hospitals, and schools.
+American society tried both rightist ideas, like Roosevelt's trustbusting monopolies, and leftist ideas, like the other Roosevelt's fight against economic depressions via a social safety net.

+America won the Industrial Age race, becoming the world's economic powerhouse.

-Today's ideological extremists use this history to portray their side as righteous protectors and the "other" as a constant threat.
-Both sides ignore the fact industrialization was a long road, took hundreds of years, and each ideology had successes and failures, but since they have no new ideas, today's Left and Right must take all the credit for America's industrialization by attacking the other side.
+Today's ideologues portray their side as righteous protectors of America's post-industrial pension plans, medical systems, and wealth in general, with the "other" being a constant threat.
+Both sides ignore that industrialization was a shared story many pages long, and each ideology had successes and failures.
+But since they have no new ideas, today's Left and Right must take all the credit for America's industrialization by attacking the other side.

-And, they tell a great story.
-Once their captivating tales fill your mind, they obscure nuance, complexity, and history in favor of the excitement of cheering for "the good guys".
+And, ideologues tell a great story.
+Once their captivating tales fill your mind, the nuance and complexity of history fade in favour of the excitement of cheering for "the good guys."

 Techvolution can't compete with this chorus of entertainment.
 I don't want to.
 Anyone with easy answers to our problems is lying to you.
-No one has ever built a society with today's technology facing today's challenges.
+No one has ever built a society with today's Internet Age technology facing today's challenges.
 This is the first time Earth has 7+ billion people, advanced robotics, electric cars, AI, nuclear weapons.
 How could anyone have all the solutions?

-And here's the face palm movement, todays ideologies were created by people very out of the loop.
-It's founding thinkers like Adam Smith, Karl Marx, Edmund Burke, John Stuart Mill never used a toilet, never sat in a car, never disinfected a wound.
-They each have lessons to teach, but their devout followers today are like dinosaurs trying to survive after the world has moved on, clinging to outdated worldviews ill-suited for the modern era.
+And here's the face-palm movement: today's ideologies were created by people very out of the loop.
+Their founding thinkers, Adam Smith, Karl Marx, Edmund Burke, and John Stuart Mill, never used a toilet, never sat in a car, never disinfected a wound.
+Each thinker has lessons to teach, but we should build upon them instead of clinging to them as their devout followers today do, like dinosaurs trying to survive after the world has moved on, believing in outdated worldviews ill-suited for the modern era.

-So no, Techvolution avoids easy answers, because there are none to anyone out to solve today's problems.
-Instead, this philosophy empowers you to ask better questions, so you can discover lasting solutions to the problems of your unique life.
-Techvolution empowers you to improve your situation by explaining how civilizations, and the people inside them, prosper and fall because of technological evolution; hence the new word "Techvolution".
-It's a new philosophy that will direct you to a brighter future.
+So no, Techvolution avoids easy answers because there are none for anyone who wants to lower the cost of living by solving real-life problems.
+Instead, this philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
+Techvolution empowers you to improve your country by explaining how civilizations prosper and fall due to their good or bad technological evolution; hence the new word "Techvolution."

-Instead of repeating Left-Right industrilaiztion politics, metrics, and policies, Techvolution equips you with an understanding of the fundamental laws governing life's remarkablelt successful evolution on Earth.
-Techvolution can't be entertainment because it stops you being a spectator, and turns you into an active agent with your own political story, living in an economy that generates and distributes wealth for everyone who works for it.
+Instead of repeating Left-Right industrialization politics, metrics, and policies, Techvolution teaches you the fundamental laws governing life's remarkable evolution on Earth.
+Techvolution can't be entertainment because it stops you being a spectator, and turns you into an active agent who lowers the cost of living by creating an economy that generates and distributes wealth for everyone who works for it.

-I'll do my best to make this new philosophy fun though.
-Because the future should be.
+While this book won't be entertaining, I'll do my best to make this new philosophy life-changingly inspiring because the future should be.

 ## Dedication

 _This book is for the open-source community.
-For the collaboration work ethic you handed down to me.
+For the collaboration mindset you handed down to me.
 For selflessly updating Wikipedia, writing free software, and building cool new tech for us all.
 For being the protagonists of the Internet Age.
-You gave the best education a political guy can get.
-But I hope this book inspires you to (no offence) stop re-creating Javascript frameworks, and directs your side-projects to build the Internet Age before its too late._
+Your example showed a political student what the future could be.
+I hope this book inspires you to (no offense) stop creating Javascript frameworks and directs all your side projects to build the Internet Age posthaste._

 _This book is especially dedicated to the extras on Main Street.
 When it's time for you to act, I pray you decide to play the game of evolution and reach for the future the open-source heroes made for you._